ekuiter/PCLocator/README.md

 challenge and analyzes only one configuration using `vbdb_challenge.sh`.
 It takes no arguments.

+Evaluation has been done using `vbdb_evaluate.sh`.
+This generates CSV files and preprocessed C files with statistical information.

 #### BusyBox

 To analyze BusyBox, build PCLocator and `cd` into `scripts/busybox`.
 Use